uPortal-Attic/uportal-app-framework/docs/make-a-widget.md

 # Widget types and configuration

-Widgets are designed to be flexible - users can accomplish or access a single task or piece of information, or they can access a collection of related things that will help them accomplish their task.
+Widgets are designed to be flexible - users can accomplish a single task or access a single piece of information, or they can access a collection of related things that will help them accomplish their task.

 Widgets can: